 Call for Information

 Children, teens, and adults can improve their learning capacity with LENS Neurofeedback treatment.
-Treatments engage the brain to reset neuro-networks and restore neurological balanced neurological functioning for treatment of learning disabilities that include, dyslexia, dysgraphia, dyscalculia, processing disorders and ADHD symptoms.
+Treatments engage the brain to reset neuro-networks and restore neurological brain functioning.
+Symptoms may include learning disabilities such as dyslexia, dysgraphia, dyscalculia and processing disorders such as ADHD symptoms or antisocial behavior.

-Clients of all ages report sharply improved reading and math skills after the initial treatment.
-This is accompanied by heightened mental clarity and emotional resilience resulting in improved study and work performance.
-Moods and attitudes become more positive with improved self confidence at work or in class.
+Students of all ages report sharply improved reading and math skills after the first treatment.
+Results are accompanied by heightened mental clarity and emotional resilience with ling term improved study and work performance.
+Moods and attitudes become more positive with increated self confidence in class or at work.

 - Rebuilds healthy brain neural networks without medication.